brown-ccv/pkldir/README.md

 ```

 In the above example, the `text` object will be a cleartext string containing the contents of the pickled file `myfile.pkl`.
 The object `text` will be of type `str` and can then be manipulated an explored just like any other Python `str`.

+# 4. Adding Readers
+As of now, this package supports reading `.txt` files and `.md` files using the simple `read()` method on file object.
+The reading of `.docx` files is supported by the `python-docx` package.
+And the reading of PDFs is supported by the `textract` package.

+This list of readers is easy to grow by updating the `Base64Encoded` class definition in the `pkldir/encoding.py` file.

+# 5. Contributions
+This is a very early-stage package, and we welcome contributions by anyone in the form of comments or pull requests!